lf-edge/ekuiper/README.md

 - Integration with EMQ X Edge

-  Seamless integration with EMQ X Neuron & Edge, and provided an end to end solution from messaging to analytics.
+  Seamless integration with EMQ X Neuron & EMQ X Edge, and provided an end to end solution from messaging to analytics.

 ## Quick start